Bobholamovic/CNN-FRIQA/README.md

 # CNN-FRIQA
-Convulutional Neural Network for Full-Reference color Image Quality Assessment
+Convolutional Neural Network for Full-Reference color Image Quality Assessment

 This is a lightweight version of [deepIQA](https://arxiv.org/abs/1612.01697).
 The original project of deepIQA is [here](https://github.com/dmaniry/deepIQA) and the paper is [here](https://arxiv.org/abs/1612.01697).